 1. Does my supervisor need to give permission in order for me to participate in the Mentoring Program?

-Supervisory approval is required to apply for the 1-year guided program as your supervisor is responsible for approving mentoring meetings that occur during working hours as well as supporting you with the time needed to travel to attend the partner training and shadowing.
+Supervisory approval is required to apply for the 1-year guided program as your supervisor is responsible for approving mentoring meetings that occur during working hours.
 Once you get supervisory approval to apply and if you are selected, you will get instruction at the partner training on keeping your supervisor in the loop while maintaining the confidentiality in your mentoring partnership.
 The Mentoring Program sends out initial communications to your supervisor about program activities and expectations.
 We also request your supervisor’s approval in writing (via email) before we will match you.

 2. How, or is, my supervisor involved in the Mentoring Program if I am participating?